-Boho Curtains: Free-Spirited with a Purpose
+Boho Curtain Ideas: Free-Spirited with a Purpose

 Order custom curtains and drapes from Spiffy Spools online in any size.
 Pick from over 3,000 fabrics and patterns!

-Boho Curtains: Free Spirited Beauties
+Boho Curtains: Ideas & Tips for Free Spirited Beauties

 Being a design style that emerged on the fringes of Paris when young, vagabond French artists and writers mingled with unconventional cultural elements, admiration of foreign design elements is at the core of boho.
 Textile accessories imbibe materials, weaves, colors, patterns and textures that originally belong to foreign regions, cultures, philosophies and religions.
 When shopping boho curtains, the prime concern should be about attaining such norm-defying globally informed orientations.
-Coming ahead is expert advice from our stylists to make this happen.
+Coming ahead is expert advice and boho curtain ideas from our stylists to make this happen.

 Define the Color Palette